Pubs on 18 Tram Line

 Rotating taps from the Krkonos region.

 Student pub near the Charles University botanical gardens.
+Beers are mostly from Kamenice.

 Drinks store with two taps, mostly to go but they have glasses if you want to drink standing up in the store.
 Connected to Pivni Jistota